nemo-omen/jeffcaldwell.is-2023/src/routes/blog/enabling-webc-syntax-highlighting-in-neovim.md

 If you're running Arch, I recommend using the
-[Chaotic Aur](https://aur.chaotic.cx/) version, so you don't have to spend time rebuilding the package whenever an update comes out (every night... or every time you get around to running updates).
+[Chaotic Aur](https://aur.chaotic.cx/) version, so you don't have to spend time rebuilding the package whenever an update comes out (every night, or every time you get around to running updates).

 If you open NeoVim and type `:version`, you should get an ungodly amount of output with `NVIM 0.9.0-dev` right up at the top.
 Congratulations!
 You're on the